jalopez13/WebPushFirebase/README.md

 ## Usage

-* Create a firebase account and start a new project.
+* Create a Firebase account and start a new project.
 * Updated `firebase-messaging-sw.js` in repo with you projects configuration. [apiKey, authDomain, databaseURL, messagingSenderId]
+* Run:
 ```
 firebase login && firebase serve
 ```